-5.3 Co-Heads of PSHE and RSE
+5.3 Head of PSHE and RSE

-The Co-Heads of PSHE and RSE, with the Head have a general responsibility for supporting other members of staff in the implementation of this policy and will provide a lead in the dissemination of the information relating to RSE and the provision of in-service training.
-They are supported by the Deputy Head Pastoral, Head of Sixth Form and Deputy Head Academic.
+The Head of PSHE and RSE, with the Head, has a general responsibility for supporting other members of staff in the implementation of this policy and will provide a lead in the dissemination of the information relating to RSE and the provision of in-service training.
+They are supported by the Deputy Head, Head of Sixth Form and Director of Studies.